 The cause of vulval cancer is unknown.
 But there are certain things called risk factors that can increase your chance of developing the disease.
-These include:

-- VIN: Precancerous changes in the in the top layer of skin covering the vulva, which can sometimes develop into vulva cancer over a number of years.
-If you have VIN, you may have some treatment reduce your risk of developing vulval cancer.
+- VIN: Precancerous changes in the top layer of skin covering the vulva, which can sometimes develop into vulva cancer over a number of years.
+If you have VIN, you may have some treatment to reduce your risk of developing vulval cancer.
 For example, regular monitoring (surveillance) or laser treatment or surgery to remove the abnormal area.